BioSTEAMDevelopmentGroup/biosteam/README.rst

 Contributing
 ------------
-For guidelines on how to contribute visit:
+For guidelines on how to contribute, visit:

     https://biosteam.readthedocs.io/en/latest/contributing/index.html

-We also welcome anyone with an interest in discussing contributions to BioSTEAM to join our monthly meeting at 8-9:30am CDT, every 3rd Friday.
-Please email biosteamdevelopmentgroup@gmail.com for a link to join.

 License information
 -------------------